HotSushi/linux-sysadmin-interview-questions/README.md

 > $ env EDITOR=vim xterm <br>
 > $ export PATH=$PATH:/home/my_user/bin
 * I get "command not found" when I run ```ifconfig -a```.
 What can be wrong?
+> PATH environment may not be containing ifconfig program binary
 * What happens if I type TAB-TAB?
+> lists possible completions, often directory listings and binary completions
 * What command will show the available disk space on the Unix/Linux system?
+> $ df -h[human readable in MBs]
 * What commands do you know that can be used to check DNS records?
 * What Unix/Linux commands will alter a files ownership, files permissions?
 * What does ```chmod +x FILENAME```do?